 First the doctor will want to know exactly when and how the head or neck was injured, and the character of the dizziness (i.e. spinning ? unsteadiness ? confusion ?).
 He/she will want to know if you were unconcious and the duration of time.
 Did the airbag deploy ?
 There is a significant incidence of vertigo and hearing disturbance after airbag deployment (Yaremchuck and Dobie RA.
 2000).
 All available records from the emergency room or hospital where you were seen after the injury should be obtained and shown to your doctor.
 This is especially important when there is litigation as much may depend on small details.

 Next, a specialized examination for dizziness will be performed.
 Balance will be measured, often with moving platform posturography.
 A search for "nystagmus" will be made, related to head and/or neck position or to vibration of the neck.
+In more sophisticated settings, this will be done with video-frenzel goggles.
 You may be checked for pressure sensitivity with the fistula test.

 Laboratory tests will be ordered.
 In most instances these will include an audiogram, ENG, possibly an MRI scan or CT scan of the inner ear (temporal bone CT scan).
 If available, a VEMP may be useful.
 An EEG may be obtained for persons with paroxysmal cognitive symptoms suggestive of epilepsy.
 In patients with hearing disturbance, an "ECochG" may be done.
 Moving platform posturography is helpful to quantify balance deficits.

-Psychological testing is sometimes done in persons who have entirely normal test results.
+Psychological testing, especially the IMPACT test, is sometimes done in persons who have entirely normal vestibular test results, or with cognitive symptoms that appeared after the injury (generally attributed to a concussion).
 They can document interactions between symptoms and personality as well as cognitive difficulties.
 Such testing is often useful in sorting out the situation when patients are in litigation and could benefit from an appearence of ill health.